Machine learning engineering of quantum currents

-These current states can be generated with the following algorithm: The driving protocol of total time $T$ is discretized into $N_\text{T}$ timesteps of equal length $\Delta t=T/N_\text{T}$.
-The potential at each lattice site can be chosen freely within a range ${\abs{P_j}<P_\text{max}}$.
+We introduce the full control protocol (FCP) to generate currents efficiently. \revD{In such protocol, the potential at each lattice site is driven freely within a range ${\abs{P_j}<P_\text{max}}$.} The total \revD{driving time} $T$ is discretized into $N_\text{T}$ timesteps of equal length $\Delta t=T/N_\text{T}$.
 Within each timestep, the system evolves under constant parameters and we assume that the potential parameters change instantaneously between two timesteps.
-We learn the driving protocol via a deep Q-network~\cite{mnih2015human}.
-We adapt our method with the actor-critic method, and revised it to learn over a continuous action space.
-Our method is using Proximal Policy optimization~\cite{schulman2017proximal} and the implementation is based on Tensorflow~\cite{tensorflow2015-whitepaper}.
-A sketch of the neural network including a general explanation is shown in Fig.\ref{NN}, while the details to the algorithm are presented in the Methods section.
+We use deep RL with proximal policy optimization using actor-critic method and implementation in Tensorflow to optimize the protocols~\cite{mnih2015human,schulman2017proximal,tensorflow2015-whitepaper} (Sketch of algorithm in Fig.~\ref{NN}, details in appendix section F).
 Here, we note that our scheme relies on a model-free optimization algorithm: The learning algorithm does not make any assumptions about the specific system or knows about quantum mechanics.
-As such, the algorithm can be supplied with experimental data (in our case the potential parameters and measurement observables) to optimize the experiment directly.
+As possible application, the algorithm could be supplied with experimental data (in our case the potential parameters and measurement observables) to optimize the experiment directly.

+\revE{We compare two fundamental approaches to generate quantum current states.
+First, we investigate the established method of stirring with a barrier, \revD{but here} applied to a discrete ring lattice.
+Then, we investigate the FCP protocol.}